oceanbase/dify-plugin-daemon/README.md

 ## Overview

 Dify Plugin Daemon is a service that manages the lifecycle of plugins.
-It's responsible for 3 types of runtimes:
+It's responsible for 3 types of runtimes,currently it is compatible for mysql and redis can be replaced with mysql cache:

 1. Local runtime: runs on the same machine as the Dify server.
 2. Debug runtime: listens to a port to wait for a debugging plugin to connect.